Models Web App

 Metrics

 As mentioned in the above sections the web app allows users to inspect the metrics from the InferenceService.
-This tab will not be enable by default.
+This tab will not be enabled by default.
 In order to expose it the users will need to install Grafana and Prometheus.

-Currently the frontend is expecting to find a Grafana exposed in the /grafana prefix.
+Currently, the frontend is expecting to find a Grafana exposed in the /grafana prefix.
 This Grafana instance will need to have specific dashboards in order for the app to embed them in iframes.
 We are working on making this more generic to allow people to expose their own graphs.

-You can install Grafana and Prometheus, for the web app to consume, by installing
+You can install Grafana and Prometheus, for the web app to consume, by installing:

 1. the monitoring-core.yaml and monitoring-metrics-prometheus.yaml files from the Knative 0.18 release